Vicorico17/whatthetariff/README.md

    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```

+4. Set up the database:
+   - Go to your Supabase dashboard
+   - Navigate to the SQL Editor
+   - Run the schema creation SQL (see Database Schema section below)
+   - Run the initial data SQL from `src/db/initial_data.sql`

-4. Run the development server:
+5. Run the development server:
    ```bash
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Database Schema